bigeagleowl/Mind-the-Rocks/README.md

 ## I Want to Play with My Friends
 To play with your friends:
-1. Check everyone has *Minds the Rocks* on their microbit.
+1. Check everyone has *Mind the Rocks* on their microbit.
 1. Get everyone to **reset** their microbits using the reset button (which is the button on the opposite side to the LEDs).
 1. When you see the spinning clock finger, **press and hold the button A** (on left).
 When it sees others doing the same with their microbits, it lights a LED for each player who joins.
 Wait till your microbit displays the correct number of players.
 1. When all have joined **let go of button A**.
 It will tell you which player number you are, and then it will start the game :-)